Evolve Biologics breaks ground on new facility

 Shortly after the opening of Trinity Hospital, Sachse is poised to continue growing its footprint in the healthcare industry.

-Evolve Biologics, Inc., a Canadian-based biotechnology company specializing in protein extraction from blood plasma, held a groundbreaking ceremony at its manufacturing location Wednesday, Dec.8.
-Once completed, the new facility, located at 5001 President George Bush Highway, Sachse, Texas 75048, will be the company’s first U.S.-based manufacturing facility .
+Evolve Biologics, Inc., a Canadian-based biotechnology company specializing in protein extraction from blood plasma, held a groundbreaking ceremony at the site of its future manufacturing location Wednesday, Dec.8.
+Once the building is complete at 5001 President George Bush Highway, it will be the company’s first U.S.-based manufacturing facility .

+The anticipated opening is 2024 for the planned 200,000 square foot facility, which will process one million liters of plasma each year, and create around 300 new jobs.
+The plant could increase the amount of plasma processed to two million liters down the line.

 The company, founded in 2019, is bringing its unique technology to the Sachse community.